dimzachar/capstone_mlzoomcamp/README.md

 Repo contains the following:

+* Extra folder with the project images
+* Extra_models folder with best models in `.h5` and `.tflite` format
+* `Dockerfile` for building the docker image
+* Documentation with code description
 * `README.md` with
   * Description of the problem
   * Instructions on how to run the project
+* `create_directories.py` that splits the data to train, val, test folders
+* Dependencies
+* Script `lambda-function.py` for predictions.
+The script is formatted for deployment on Amazon Web Services' Lambda.
 * `notebook.ipynb` a Jupyter Notebook with the data analysis and models
+* Script `test.py` for testing
-* Script `train.py` (suggested name)
+* Script `train.py`
   * Training the final model
-* Script `lambda-function.py` for predictions.
-The script is formatted for deployment on Amazon Web Services' Lambda.
-* final model .h5
-* Files with dependencies
-  * `env_project.yml` conda environment (optional)
 * Instructions for Production deployment
   * Video or image of how you interact with the deployed service

-* Documentation with code description
-* The original dataset can be downloaded from [Kaggle](https://www.kaggle.com/datasets/vencerlanz09/shells-or-pebbles-an-image-classification-dataset)
+Dataset is from Kaggle and will be given instructions later how to download.

 ## Description of the problem